giampierod/GPD/Readme.md

 ###About the GPD System

 The GPD system is meant for people who spend a great deal of time text editing.
-It is a Todo app with the power of GTD and Mark Forster's Final Version, but the simplicity of writing a final.
+It is a Todo app with the power of GTD and Mark Forster's Final Version with ninjitsu shortcuts for maximum workflow speed.
 Except for Section headers every line is a todo item.
 Special symbols allow you to understand different aspects of the todo item.
-Using combinations of regular and symbolized everything is free form, with the ability to understand general organization.
-I doubt this tool is for everyone, but I find it quite useful.
+Using combinations of regular and symbolic text, everything is free form text.

 ###Pre-Requisites